SANDWICH: Towards an Offline, Differentiable, Fully-Trainable Wireless Neural Ray-Tracing Surrogate: Introduction

-\xhdr{Wireless RT Surrogate} Recently research has been exploring learning-based methods as RT surrogates~\cite{orekondy2023winert}, aiming to reduce the computational costs of traditional wireless ray tracers and improve their scalability.
-In this context, Wireless RT is typically formulated as a sparsely-supervised and non-differentiable objective.
-Since the transmitter (Tx) emits a large volume of GO/UTD-feasible rays, only a small, countable subset of these rays are relevant for wireless reception at the receiver (Rx).
+Recently, research has been exploring neural methods as wireless RT surrogates~\cite{orekondy2023winert,hoydis2023sionna,instant_rm} to estimate SBS, aiming to reduce the computational costs of traditional wireless ray tracers with scalability towards new Tx, Rx location.
+However, wireless RT is typically formulated as a sparsely-supervised and non-differentiable learning objective with Out-Of-Distribution (OOD) samples, for the following three reasons: \begin{inparaenum} \item The indeterminate length of SBS and its interactions with the environment before its receipt by Rx; \item Due to the nature of the wireless signal, wireless RT SBS is not differentiable on the 2D plane of the environment. \item Similar to a genuine raytracer, the surrogate should be capable of handling unseen transmitter (Tx) \& receiver (Rx) locations in the 3D space. \end{inparaenum}

 Several approaches have been proposed in the literature to address such challenges.
-For example, \citet{orekondy2023winert} mitigate these issues through online, continuous feedback mechanisms, such as temporal difference (TD) learning.
-Alternatively, other approaches, such as those in \cite{hoydis2023sionna} and \cite{choi2023withray}, employ monte carlo (MC) methods to collect and refine a diverse set of ray trajectories.
-Nevertheless, existing methods are hindered by several significant limitations: \begin{inparaenum} \item Dependence on real-time feedback from radio environment modeling or RT engines during training, \item Incompatibility with GPU-based training, and \item Lack of support for vectorization, thus limiting the ability to process batches of rays efficiently. \end{inparaenum}
+For example, \citet{orekondy2023winert} introduced WINERT, which mimics the output of a wireless ray tracer at each interaction with a greedy policy, using temporal difference (TD) learning.

-\xhdr{Proposed Method} In this paper, we address wireless RT in indoor environments, considering Tx/Rx locations, signal-surface interaction, and surface texture information.
-We propose scene-aware neural decision wireless channel raytracing hierarchy (SANDWICH): a novel transformer-based offline learning method to perform wireless RT.
-SANDWICH addresses the aforementioned limitations by allowing learning from a limited set of collected RT results, without assumptions on the radio environment or supervision density.
-Additionally, our goal is to develop efficient and scalable wireless RT surrogates that eliminate the dependency on online supervision, and enable a vectorized, GPU-trainable neural wireless RT surrogate.
+While being capable of partially replacing a genuine raytracer with time \& computational superiority, existing methods are hindered by several significant limitations: \begin{inparaenum} \item \textbf{Online Supervision}: Dependence on real-time feedback from radio environment modeling and ray-tracer in training loop; \item \textbf{Vectorization}: Inability to process batches of rays efficiently, coupled with GPU incompatibility; \item \textbf{Differentiability}: The existing method adapts the ray tracer to feed the state space to determine the next action, segmenting the radio environment into several discontinuous state spaces and neglecting their sequential relation, which leads to exploding gradients during training. \end{inparaenum}